-I had read horror stories from how horrible writing a book can be, to how bad it is to work with Packt Publishing.
+I have read horror stories from how horrible writing a book can be to how bad it is to work with Packt Publishing.
 Neither of these things can be farther from the truth.
-Yes it was very tough and the timeline was super aggressive but I knew it going in.
+Yes it was very tough, and the timeline was super aggressive, but I knew this was going in.
 I woke up many mornings at 5:30–6:00am to write for 3 hours.
 Then I would work (which I work remotely) until 4:30–5:00pm take a break for an hour and work another couple hours on the book.
 The timeline was brutal especially since I am not a morning person.

-As far as working with Packt Publishing, that part was actually really nice.
+As far as working with Packt Publishing, that part was really nice.
 They were completely understanding and would accommodate me as much as they could.
 They didn’t harp on page count and understood it was my first time.
-They new my timeline to write a chapter was based on the time I had and not really how long it would take me to actually write the chapter.
+They knew my timeline to write a chapter was based on the time I had and not really how long it would take me actually to write the chapter.

 I decided to have a friend edit my text before I sent it to Packt as well as, follow along in the book building the app.
-This was actually a blessing in disguise, because she had never programmed before and she really helped me see things I did not explain fully.
+Having her as my editor was a blessing in disguise because she had never programmed before and she helped me see things I did not explain fully.
 She also found code snippets that were missing or not correct that the publisher would not have found.
-The publisher really only read the book for grammatical errors or technical errors in my explanations.
+The publisher only read the book for grammatical errors or technical errors in my explanations.

 As I was writing the book, I took notes using the iPad and Apple Pencil for the Swift section in my book.
-Swift 3 had really only been out a month and I only really got to mess with it at WWDC 16.
+Swift 3 had only been out a month and I just really got to mess with it at WWDC 16.
 A lot of things had changed from Swift 2 to Swift 3.
 Notes were the easiest way to get everything down and then figure out exactly what I wanted to put in the book.
-I have over the years evolved my notes but I feel that my current note taking style was best for me.
+I have over the years evolved my notes, but I feel that my current note-taking style was best for me.
 I used the Cornell style of note taking (which for some reason I will call it Stanford note taking).

-While I was writing the book I told myself at the beginning of the year I would try to integrate note taking on a regular basis.
-There is so much to learn with Swift and it is hard to really know where to start.
+While I was writing the book I told myself at the beginning of the year, I would try to integrate note taking on a regular basis.
+There is so much to learn with Swift, and it is hard to know where to start.

 I made it through the process and finished the book around Thanksgiving.
 I felt amazed that I wrote a book of that size in only a few months (July 21 — Nov 25).
-Now that the book is published I can say that other than the timeline I really enjoyed writing iOS 10 Programming for Beginners.
-It was an experience I will never forget and I am really grateful that my friends talked me into writing the book.
+Now that the book is complete I can say that other than the timeline I enjoyed writing iOS 10 Programming for Beginners.
+It was an experience I will never forget, and I am grateful that my friends talked me into writing the book.

-I am still not sure what made me click on the link but I did.
-In this article, it talks about how top business leaders such as Bill Gates, Mark Cuban and Oprah Winfrey incorporate some kind of learning at least 5 hours a week.
+I am still not sure what made me click on the link, but I did.
+In this article, it talks about how top business leaders such as Bill Gates, Mark Cuban and Oprah Winfrey incorporate some learning at least 5 hours a week.
 I figured this was a great way to get learning in on a weekly basis.
-I decided that this would be my News Years resolution for 2017 and so I began.
+I decided that this would be my New Years resolution for 2017 and so I began.

 My first week, I decided that I would read Pragmatic Programmers.
-I bought it awhile ago but never really got to reading it.
+I bought it a while ago but never really got to read it.
 As I was reading, I saw the following:

 The Pragmatic Programmers: From Journeyman to Master

-For some reason, Kaizen caught my attention and I decided to Google it a bit more (yes I got side tracked in my reading).
-I thought it was a really interesting topic and I decided to try and find a book on Amazon.
-I found a book named One Small Step Can Change Your Life and it seemed interesting so I ordered it.
-The next couple weeks, I kept trying to stick to my 5 hour a week challenge but I really felt myself slipping.
-I felt like I needed some inspiration and decided to read the Kaizen book that I ordered a couple weeks before.
-I decided to use the Kaizen technique for reading the book by reading for 5 minutes and then go do something else.
+For some reason, Kaizen caught my attention, and I decided to Google it a bit more (yes I got sidetracked in my reading).
+I thought it was a fascinating topic and I decided to try and find a book on Amazon.
+I found a book named One Small Step Can Change Your Life and it seemed interesting, so I ordered it.
+The next couple weeks, I kept trying to stick to my 5 hours a week challenge, but I felt myself slipping.
+I felt like I needed some inspiration and decided to read the Kaizen book that I ordered a couple of weeks before.
+I decided to use the Kaizen technique for reading the book by reading for 5 minutes and then do something else.
 By the end of the day, I had finished reading the book.
-The book was short but I really got into it and read a chapter instead of 5 minute spurts.
+The book was short, but I got into it and read a chapter instead of 5-minute spurts.

-This was something simple that I would do just to get started.
-I knew I would want to do more but I want to make the Mark comment a habit.
-Currently, I have not added anymore to my work related code as I am still getting used to doing it, but I didn’t stop here.
+Starting with the Mark comment allows me to start with something simple.
+I knew I would want to do more, but I want to make the Mark comment a habit.
+Currently, I have not added any more to my work-related code as I am still getting used to doing it, but I didn’t stop here.
 I have always wanted to learn all of the design patterns.
 I either get through a few and stop or only look at the one I need or think I need.
 In Kaizen, the goal is to bypass fear and to make the steps so small that you can barely notice an effort.
 These small steps will disarm the brain’s fear response, stimulating rational thought and creative play.

 I decided to come up with a simple Kaizen plan to learn Design Patterns using Swift.
 Hopefully, this will help you get a better idea of how to break your Kaizen into small steps.